mrthn01/Pusula_Murathan_Elcuman/README.md

 ## 4. How to Run

 1. Ensure you have a Python environment with the libraries listed above installed.
-2. Place the `dataset.xlsx` file in a `./data/` directory relative to the notebook.
+2. Place the dataset into the related part of the code.
 3. Run the `Notebook.ipynb` file in a Jupyter environment to replicate the analysis and preprocessing steps.